ewbrainwateradmin/ewb-rainwater-game/README.md

 #### Setting up game

-- Follow the instructions [here](https://love2d.org/wiki/Getting_Started) to get LOVE
+- Follow the instructions [here](https://love2d.org/) to download Love2D
 - Clone this repo
-- Replace the empty res folder with the provided res folder that contains graphics and fonts
 - At the top of the *main.lua*, set WATER_SHED_PATH to the path to your local clone of the water-shed repo

-#### Launching game
+- Create a .zip file with main.lua, res/, and data/; rename this .zip to game.love

-- Follow the instructions [here](https://love2d.org/wiki/Getting_Started) to launch the game
+- Open this new file with Love2D to run the game